-A quality job can change a person, a family, and a whole community.
-However, Council District 8 is still suffering through a jobs crisis.
+A quality job can change a person, a family, and a community.
+Council District 8 is still suffering through a jobs crisis due to decades of disinvestment.
 Right now, the Eighth District has:

 - The highest rate of unemployment (10%),

 - Only 3,000 residents make over $50,000 per year, (the fewest in the City),